Danilo1301/gun-sounds/README.md

 <h1>How to use</h1>

-You can shot with some weapons (like AK, M4) and it will play its correspondent .wav sound
+You can shoot with some weapons (like AK, M4) and it will play its correspondent .wav sound

 You can also hear the gun sounds from far away